RPA-US/ubgi/README.md

 ## Demo

-- The demo video is at
+- To watch the video demo, click [here](https://www.youtube.com/watch?v=hW4-oQRNBC8)

 - The case study is located in the ugbi project root (bpm_24_case_study.zip)